Design and Analysis of Phase Conjugation-Based Self-Alignment Beamforming for RIS-Assisted Terahertz SWIPT: TRANSFER MODEL

-The RIS offers the advantage of flexibly controlling the electromagnetic propagation environment.
-In this subsection, we consider a RIS-assisted structure arranged in a regular rectangular grid, as shown in Fig. $\ref{fig: RIS-Intro}$, the baseband module is directly connected to each unit cell of RIS.
+We consider a RIS-assisted structure arranged in a regular rectangular grid, as shown in Fig. \ref{fig: RIS-Intro}, the baseband module is directly connected to each unit cell of RIS.
 Let $N$ and $M$ represent the number of RIS unit cells along the vertical and horizontal dimensions, respectively.
 The unit cell $U_{n,m}$ is located in the $n$-th row and $m$-th column of the array, with each unit defined by physical dimensions $d_x$ and $d_y$.
 Taking the unit cell $U_{n,m}$ as an example, $E_{n,m}$ denotes the incident electromagnetic wave, $\widetilde{E}_{n,m}$ represents the reflected electromagnetic wave, and $\mathit{\Gamma}_{n,m}$ is the reflection coefficient of the $U_{n,m}$ to perform the modulation and emission of the reflected wave.
 Due to the discontinuity in the air impedance of the transmission medium, $\widetilde{E}_{n,m}$ can be expressed as

 $\mathit{\Gamma_{n,m}}$ is a complex parameter and can be denoted as

 where $A_{n,m}$ and $\varphi_{n,m}$ represent the controllable amplitude and phase shift of $U_{n,m}$.